dxos/bounties/projects/chess/proposal.md

 - Player Resigns
 - GameOver (win, loss, draw) + some metadata about how the game ended, checkmate? time out?

-Modeling games this way, allows the actions and controls to generalize over many different types of 2 player board games as well as chess variants.
+Modeling games this way, allows the actions and controls to generalize over many different chess variants.
 The aggregate can select from multiple rules engines when validating moves / generating the current state, and the view is free to present the game in the manner befitting the variant.

 I'm very open to feedback and alternate methods of representation here!